The Zaimokuiwa Rocks of Obara in Shiraishi are a natural phenomenon, a spectacular spot for viewing columnar joints! [Miyagi Prefecture]

 Rocks that appear to have collapsed at Zaimokuiwa in Obara

-What's most surprising are the countless huge rocks scattered beneath the Zaimokuiwa rock.
-Judging from their shape, they clearly appear to have collapsed from the rock face.
-It's hard to tell from a photo, but each rock is truly gigantic.
-I think each rock is about the size of two or three adults.
+What's most surprising is the countless massive boulders scattered beneath the timber-covered rock.
+Their shapeclearly suggests they crumbled from the rock face.
+It's hard to convey in photos, but each of these rocks is truly enormous.
+I'd say each rock is about the size of two or three adults.

 Given the possibility of something like this collapsing and falling, it's no wonder they can't get across to the other side of the shore